FirstBuild/ChillHub/README.md

   - ChillHub uses a protocol as outlined above in ChillHub computer to communicate with devices over USB.
   - The [MilkyWeigh](https://github.com/FirstBuild/ChillHubMilkScaleCypress) device is a fully working example using a [Cypress board](http://www.cypress.com/?rID=92146)
   - Arduino Uno or any other USB Serial cable device can be used

+## Security <a id="noteaboutsecurity"></a>

+ChillHub is designed to be a developer platform and emphasis has been put on ease of developing new components.
+Basic safeguards have been put in place.

++ Communication to the Firebase cloud is encrypted with SSL.
++ Device communications internally on the USB bus are not encrypted
++ ChillHub will only connect to WPA/WPA2 wifi access points
++ The linux operating system installed on ChillHub has not been "hardened" in order to enable the easy development.
+Developers are encouraged to secure their device in the way they prefer.
+Please see this great guide on raspberry pi [hardening] (http://automationguy.co.uk/home-lab/home-lab-build-part-13-raspberry-pi-hardening/)